TritonVM/triton-vm/specification/src/processor-table.md

 1. If the current instruction is `hash`, the running evaluation “Hash Digest” absorbs the next row with respect to challenges 🧄₀ through 🧄₄ and indeterminate 🪟.
 Otherwise, it remains unchanged.
 1. If the current instruction in the next row is `absorb_init` or `absorb`, then the running evaluation “Sponge absorb” absorbs the next row with respect to challenges 🧄₀ through 🧄₉ and indeterminate 🧽.
 Otherwise, it remains unchanged.
 1. If the current instruction is `squeeze`, then the running evaluation “Sponge squeeze” absorbs the next row with respect to challenges 🧄₀ through 🧄₉ and indeterminate 🪣.
-1. If the current instruction in the next row is `absorb_init`, `absorb`, or `squeeze`, then the running evaluation “Sponge order” absorbs `ci` in the next row with respect to indeterminate 🪞.
+1. If the current instruction in the next row is `absorb_init`, `absorb`, or `squeeze`, then the running evaluation “Sponge order” absorbs `ci` and `st0` through `st9` in the next row with respect to challenges 🧅 and 🧄₀ through 🧄₉ and indeterminate 🪞.
 1. 1.
 If the current instruction is `split`, then the running product with the U32 Table absorbs `st0` and `st1` in the next row and `ci` in the current row with respect to challenges 🥜, 🌰, and 🥑, and indeterminate 🧷.
     1. If the current instruction is `lt`, `and`, `xor`, or `pow`, then the running product with the U32 Table absorbs `st0`, `st1`, and `ci` in the current row and `st0` in the next row with respect to challenges 🥜, 🌰, 🥑, and 🥕, and indeterminate 🧷.
     1. If the current instruction is `log2floor`, then the running product with the U32 Table absorbs `st0` and `ci` in the current row and `st0` in the next row with respect to challenges 🥜, 🥑, and 🥕, and indeterminate 🧷.